nipa04/carfinder-app/README.md

 This file contains all the instructions for Travis CI to test and build the project.
 I have to push this file to the repository (on the master branch).

-## Create an account on Travis CI
+### Create an account on Travis CI
 I am using Travis CI for deploying my project.
-Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub.
-This is the website for creating an account on [https://travis-ci.org](https://travis-ci.org) and sign in with GitHub.
+Travis CI is a hosted continuous integration service (managed service) used to build and test software projects hosted at GitHub.
+Here is the site [https://travis-ci.org](https://travis-ci.org), and you can sign in with GitHub.
-Then by clicking on the avatar the list of all repositories on GitHub was shown.
-By clicking on “Sync account” it would take a couple of seconds for sync with the GitHub account.
+Then by clicking on the avatar, the list of all repositories on GitHub was shown.
+By clicking on the “Sync account,” it would take a couple of seconds for sync with the GitHub account.

 ![SyncTravis-CI with Github](./images/syncGithub-travis.png)

-## Generate the GitHub token and update the file .travis.yml
+### Generate the GitHub token and update the file .travis.yml

 Now need to generate the GitHub token and in Travis CI and created an Environment Variable **GITHUB_TOKEN** and past the token in the **Value field**.